eclipseisoffline/ewnetherite/README.md

 Specifically, this mod makes the following changes:

 - Remove ancient debris, netherite scrap, and netherite ingots from all (vanilla and modded) loot tables.
-- Remove vanilla ancient debris ore generation from all (vanilla and modded) loot tables.
+- Remove vanilla ancient debris ore generation from all (vanilla and modded) biomes.

 This mod does NOT make netherite unusable, and if other mods provide access to netherite in other ways, this mod will not disable those.